 Have you read a lengthy email written as one single paragraph?
 For example, the content would look like this:

-You feel like punching the screen because a massive block of text is any reader’s nightmare.
+You feel like punching the screen.
+A massive block of text is any reader’s nightmare.
 When I receive such emails, I keep them aside for later.

 Today, readers prefer shorter paragraphs with bullets, lists, and tables whenever possible.
 Many of the blogs follow the same style to make the content easy to digest and glance through.
 You can look at this article you’re reading as a reference.

 Keep your paragraphs to 3-4 sentences at most.
 If you’re used to keeping them longer, you might remark, “but that would break the flow.”
-But, you’ve read this article so far and did not find any issues, did you?
+But, you’ve read this article so far without any issues, didn’t you?

 When you’re the reader, you do not pay attention to what sentences fall under what paragraph.
 Smaller blocks of text are more pleasing to the eye and comfortable to skim through irrespective of whether the purpose is professional email communication or casual.